richardbiely/gaia-ecs/README.md

 });
 cb.Commit(&w); // after calling this all entities with y position bellow zero get deleted
 ```

 If you try to make an unprotected structural change with GAIA_DEBUG enabled (set by default when Debug configuration is used) the framework will assert letting you know you are using it the wrong way.

 ## Data layouts
 By default, all data inside components is treated as an array of structures (AoS) via an implicit

 ```cpp
 static constexpr auto Layout = utils::DataLayout::AoS
 ```

-This is the natural behavior of the language and what you would normally expect.<br/>
+This is the natural behavior of the language and what you would normally expect.

 If we imagine an ordinary array of 4 Position components defined above with this layout they are organized like this in memory: xyz xyz xyz xyz.

 However, in specific cases you might want to consider organizing your component's internal data as structure or arrays (SoA):

 ```cpp
 static constexpr auto Layout = utils::DataLayout::SoA
 ```

 Using the example above this will make Gaia-ECS treat Position components like this in memory: xxxx yyyy zzzz.

 If used correctly this can have vast performance implications.
 Not only do you organize your data in the most cache-friendly way this usually also means you can simplify your loops which in turn allows the compiler to optimize your code better.

 ```cpp
 struct PositionSoA {
   float x, y, z;